 We also have operating lease agreements for certain computer and office equipment.
-The remaining lease terms at the ASC 842 adoption date of January 1, 2019, ranged from less than one year to approximately four years with fixed monthly payments that are included in the ROU operating lease assets and operating lease liabilities.
+The remaining lease terms as of December 31, 2020, ranged from less than one year to approximately three years with fixed monthly payments that are included in the ROU operating lease assets and operating lease liabilities.
 The leases provide an option to purchase the related equipment at fair market value at the end of the lease.
 The leases will automatically renew as a month-to-month rental at the end of the lease if the equipment is not purchased or returned.